sigma/yann.hodique.info/content/blog/moving-to-netlify.md

 - simplified the deployment story, removing werckr from the equation.
 Don't get me wrong I like the service, it's just that the amount of time spent on it is excessive.
-- the live-preview on pull requests will no doubt help me validate intrusive changes without breaking everything in the process (not that anybody would actually notice, but still :))
+- the live-preview on pull requests will no doubt help me validate intrusive changes without breaking everything in the process (not that anybody would actually notice, but still :)).
+  Additionally, that will enable me to hack on the site directly on GitHub, without the need for a local [hugo](https://gohugo.io) development environment.
 - automatic [Let's Encrypt](https://letsencrypt.org/) certificates is a very nice plus, the lack of SSL termination with custom domains was my main grievance with GitHub Pages.